input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 :::

-Run 'era generate-tx-datum' to generate the transaction datum file to be stored on the Cardano chain that will provide era markers to the 'cardano-chain' era reader adapter
+You can run 'era generate-tx-datum' to create the transaction datum file that will be stored on the Cardano chain, providing era markers to the 'cardano-chain' era reader adapter.

-**Case 1**: There is only one supported era in the code, create the datum file with
+**Case 1**: If there is only one supported era in the code, create the datum file:

 ```bash
 ./mithril-aggregator era generate-tx-datum --current-era-epoch **EPOCH_AT_WHICH_CURRENT_ERA_STARTS** --era-markers-secret-key **YOUR_ERA_ACTIVATION_SECRET_KEY**
 ```

-You should see something like
+You should see something like:

 ```bash
 {"constructor":0,"fields":[{"bytes":"5b7b226e223a227468616c6573222c2265223a317d5d"},{"bytes":"a58fe8e336f465ded3bba7c5a7afe5b5a26f2fb65b7c4e6e742e680645f13df28bf2b63a61cc72d9c826be490e2c1f1098d955df503580a4e899b5173884e30e"}]}
 ```

-**Case 2**: There are two supported era in the code, in order to announce the upcoming era (i.e. the activation epoch of this era is not known yet), run the command
+**Case 2**: If there are two supported eras in the code and the activation epoch of the upcoming era is not yet known, run the command:

 ```bash
 ./mithril-aggregator era generate-tx-datum --current-era-epoch **EPOCH_AT_WHICH_CURRENT_ERA_STARTS** --era-markers-secret-key **YOUR_ERA_ACTIVATION_SECRET_KEY**
 ```

-**Case 3**: There are two supported era in the code, in order to activate the era switch at a following epoch (i.e. the activation epoch of this era known), run the command
+**Case 3**: If there are two supported eras in the code and the activation epoch of the era switch is known to be at the following epoch, run the command:

 ```bash
 ./mithril-aggregator era generate-tx-datum --current-era-epoch **EPOCH_AT_WHICH_CURRENT_ERA_STARTS** --next-era-epoch **EPOCH_AT_WHICH_NEXT_ERA_STARTS** --era-markers-secret-key **YOUR_ERA_ACTIVATION_SECRET_KEY**
 ```

-## Release build and run binary 'tools' command
+## Release the build and run the binary 'tools' command

-Build in release with default configuration
+Build in release mode using the default configuration:

 ```bash
 make build
 ```

-Display the help menu
+Display the help menu:

 ```bash
 ./mithril-aggregator tools --help
 ```

-You should see
+You should see:

 ```bash
 List of tools to upkeep the aggregator